mdv307/fetch-rewards/README.md

 ### Time Complexity:

-1. Reading YAML file and processing entries in main function:
+1. Reading YAML file and processing entries in main functions:

     The time complexity for reading the YAML file and processing each entry is O(n), where n is the number of entries in the YAML file.